 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

 Licensed to practice law in New Mexico, as well as before the United States Patent and Trademark Office as a registered Patent Attorney.
 Vice President of Albuquerque Business Law.

 Practice areas: Corporate & Incorporation, Business, Patent Application, Trademark Application, Copyright Application

 James is the Managing Partner at the young and forward thinking, business law firm Albuquerque Business Law, P.C. in Albuquerque, New Mexico with a primary focus on General Counsel, Business Litigation, Mergers & Acquisitions, Reorganization, B...

-Practice areas: Limited Liability Company (LLC), Chapter 11 Bankruptcy, Business, Mergers & Acquisitions, Chapter 7 Bankruptcy
+Practice areas: Corporate & Incorporation, Chapter 11 Bankruptcy, Business, Mergers & Acquisitions, Chapter 7 Bankruptcy

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.

 A corporation is a formal way to organize your business to gain rights and privileges, and to limit your personal liability.
 There may be tax and financial advantages to incorporation, but it can also increase your business licensing fees and decrease the amount of personal control you have in running your business.
 There are many legal consequences to incorporation, so it's a good idea to consult an attorney specializing in corporate law.
 A corporate attorney also represents shareholders unhappy with the actions of a corporation.